Shifting physics of vortex particles to higher energies via quantum entanglement: Introduction

-Indeed, even if the beam current is very low and there is no space-charge effect, the Rayleigh length of a relativistic wave packet -- say, of an electron -- is usually much larger than a distance from a particle source (say, a cathode) to the collision region in a linear accelerator, whereas in a storage ring the rms-width of a charged-particle wave packet does not grow but \textit{oscillates} with time \cite{NJP}.
-Therefore, a transverse coherence length of a quantum wave packet \textit{naturally remains small}, and the corresponding quantum effects do not usually play a role in accelerator physics.
-Thus, in order to boost the physics of vortex waves to the high-energy domain, we need to develop alternative methods to generate vortex states of a large class of quantum objects.
-Several techniques based on the similarities between the quantum wave packets and the classical beams in accelerators have been recently discussed in \cite{Floettmann, NJP}.
+Indeed, even if the electron beam current is low and there is no space-charge, the Rayleigh length of a relativistic electron packet is usually much larger than the length of the collision region inside a linac, whereas in a storage ring the rms-width $\sqrt{\la \rho^2\ra}$ of a charged-particle packet does not grow but \textit{oscillates} \cite{NJP, FA0, FA1, FA2}, revealing quantum betatron oscillations or broadening of the classical trajectories \cite{ST}.
+Therefore, the transverse coherence length of a packet \textit{naturally remains small}, and the corresponding quantum effects do not play any role in collider experiments.
+To bring physics of the non-Gaussian matter waves to the high-energy domain, alternative methods for generating the vortex states of a large class of quantum systems are needed.
+Several such techniques have been discussed by one of us in \cite{Floettmann, NJP} and it was shown that it is possible to accelerate vortex electrons up to ultrarelativistic energies by modifying the particle sources.

-In this paper, which is complementary to our Letter \cite{PRL}, we describe in detail a universal and versatile method to generate vortex particles of arbitrary mass, spin, and energy, including hard X-ray and $\gamma$-range twisted photons, relativistic muons, protons, ions and nuclei.
-Such particles can be obtained during emission of photons in electromagnetic fields of accelerators and free-electron lasers, via scattering or annihilation processes with freely propagating particles, such as \be e\mu \to e\mu, ep \to ep, e^-e^+ \to h\bar{h}, e^-e^+ \to 2 \gamma, \ee scattering of light on relativistic ions, which is being discussed within the Gamma Factory project at the LHC \cite{Budker, Budker2}, etc.